 Pramod Sawant takes charge as new Goa CM, says will go for floor test on Wednesday

-Panaji, Mar 19: Pramod Sawant on Tuesday took charge as the new chief minister Goa.
+Panaji, Mar 19: Pramod Sawant on Tuesday took charge as the new chief minister of Goa.
 Sawant was sworn in as the new Chief Minister of Goa just before 2 am on Tuesday.

 After taking charge as the new CM, Sawant said,"We are going for the floor test tomorrow.
 There will two deputy CMs in this government- Vijay Sardesai and Sudin Dhavalikar.
-And I request all the people to not congratulate me or welcome me with flowers during the 7-day mourning period."
+And I request all the people not to congratulate me or welcome me with flowers during the 7-day mourning period."

-The two-time MLA from Sankhalim in North Goa, Sawant, who was Speaker of the state Assembly, is a dedicated RSS worker.
+The two-time MLA from Sanquelim in North Goa, Sawant, who was Speaker of the state Assembly, is a dedicated RSS worker.

 Also Read | After hectic parleys, how Pramod Sawant was chosen as Goa CM